 20 persons or more

-Members of the International Council of Museums (ICOM), the Association of Museum Professionals of Catalonia (AMC), the Catalan Association of Art Critics (ACCA) and Friends of the Dalí Museums (duly accredited); minors up to 8 years old.
+Members of the International Council of Museums (ICOM), the Catalan Association of Museum Professionals (AMC), the Catalan Association of Art Critics (ACCA), Friends of the Dalí Museums, teachers and press, duly accredited; minors up to 8 years old.

 You should arrive at least 10 minutes before your reserved time slot.
 This will enable you to visit the facility in optimal conditions, obtain the free audio guide, see the invited works and begin your tour at the scheduled time.